 When a notice is sent to user(s) it will in the case of a voting-process contain a message that includes the voting/acknowledgement information:

 This message requires voting in order for it to be accepted.
-We need you to vote on it by clicking on the link below (you have (you are not to enter any information on this page):
+We need you to vote on it by clicking on the link below (you are not to enter any information on this page):

 When you confirm the web-client should return with a message saying that it was successful or not.
+Usually, we hope, successful:

 We would like to underline that the AURORA voting process is completely performed by digital ballots and we do not foresee creating support for any physical notices whereby a mail-man will knock on your door and ask for physical ballotting.
 Reaching the required votes in a voting process is completely by popular vote.
 No voting-processes are rigged, faked or otherwise stolen.
 Except, we guess, that the research group administrator might be construed as having a heavy leaning towards giving certain members more votes than others or when AURORA keep the current dataset because of lame duck events and no or enough voting has taken place.
 This we call enlightened rule.